GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Introduction

 \section{Introduction}

 The fast growth of social media has created a perfect environment for the diffusion of information, be it genuine or fake.
 However, without any quality control over the disseminated information, fake news has far-reaching consequences \cite{zhao2015enquiring}.
-For example, the influence of fake news during the 2016 presidential election in the United States \cite{bovet2019influence}, the dissemination of numerous myths, and misleading information about the COVID-19 pandemic \cite{melki2021mitigating,sharma2021misleading}.
-Fake news developers, in particular, use the tactics of adding visual information to the text to craft more appealing and controversial posts to deceive users \cite{verstraete2021identifying}.
-As a result, detecting fake news while taking into account multimodal data is of utmost importance.
+For example, the influence of fake news during the 2016 presidential election in the United States \cite{bovet2019influence}, the dissemination of numerous myths, and misleading information about the COVID-19 pandemic \cite{melki2021mitigating,sharma2021identifying}.
+Furthermore, posts that utilize visual cues such as images and videos entice more users to join the debate and engage with the content.
+Fake news developers use the tactics of adding visual information to the text to craft more appealing posts to deceive users \cite{verstraete2021identifying}.
+Therefore, detecting fake news while taking into account multimodal data is of utmost importance.

+Recent works focus on fake news detection tasks broadly from two perspectives: unimodal (text or visual) and multimodal (text and visual) paradigms.
+There have been significant works in unimodal settings, such as using the extracted emotions of the posts \cite{zhang2021mining} and writing styles of the articles \cite{potthast2017stylometric} to train deep learning based models.
+In addition, advances from Knowledge-graph based techniques have also been employed \cite{nikopensius2023reinforcement,mayank2022deap}.
+In addition, metadata information such as investigating the role of message creation time in the early identification of fake news \cite{ramezani2019news} has also been utilized.
+Not only content but social information such as comments and reposts \cite{kwon2013prominent,sanh2019distilbert,shu2017fake,singhal2020spotfake+}, and user reputation \cite{yu2017convolutional} are also taken into account in detecting fake news.

-Recently, there has been growing interest amongst researchers in the field of multimodal fake news detection.
-Various deep-learning based architectures have been proposed \cite{khattar2019mvae,wang2018eann}.
-In addition, transfer learning strategies have become increasingly popular in identifying Fake News \cite{singhal2019spotfake,singhal2020spotfakeplus}.
-Researchers have also focused on intermodal interactions by fusing different modalities using cross-attention networks at the cost of a complex model \cite{wu2021multimodal,qian2021hierarchical}.
+Recently, there has been growing interest among researchers in the field of multimodal fake news detection.
+Various deep-learning based architectures have been proposed , such as a Bi-Variational Autoencoder model \cite{khattar2019mvae,wang2018eann} to extract the shared representations of multimodal data, an event-discriminator module in the Event Adversarial Neural Network (EANN) architecture \cite{wang2018eann}, to make the model event-invariant using adversarial style learning.
+In addition, transfer learning strategies have become increasingly popular in identifying fake news \cite{singhal2019spotfake,singhal2020spotfakeplus}.

+Researchers have also focused on intra- and inter-modal interactions by fusing different modalities using self and cross-attention networks at the cost of unnecessarily large models \cite{wu2021multimodal,qian2021hierarchical}.
+The authors of \cite{wu2021multimodal} introduced a multimodal co-attention networks model that takes care of intermodal interactions by fusing different modalities using co-attention maps at the cost of a complex model.

+The shortcoming of the previous works is the inefficient fusion of different modalities using complex models.
+Fusing modalities using simple concatenation at a later point (after trainable parameters or fine-tuned specialized encoders)